Methodologies

 - The visuals are appealing, the graph options are useful, and the player count numbers appear accurate.

-- Shows stored snapshot counts and useful peak views for Dragonwilds, OSRS, RS3, and total players.
+- Shows snapshots and useful KPIs for Dragonwilds, OSRS, and RS3.

 Limitations